znly/rules_go/README.md

 * coverage
 * test sharding

-Note: this repo requires bazel ≥ 0.4.4 to function (due to the use of BUILD.bazel files in bazelbuild/buildifier).
+Note: since 0.4.x this repo requires bazel ≥ 0.4.4 to function (due to the use of BUILD.bazel files in bazelbuild/buildifier).

 ## Setup